iamxdave/ScoreKeeper/README.md

 <!-- HOW DOES IT WORK-->
 ## How does it work 📔
 <p>
   The application allows the user to store and remember two scores of both players.
+That's it!
 </p>